HomeVisionXL Plugins

 hvTrigger string ?script?

-Specify a script to be executed when a defined string is recieved from the HomeVision controller.
-The script is called with one additional argument.
-This argument will contain all characters received from the HomeVision controller starting at the trigger string.
-The script must return the number of characters processed by the script.
+When the string appears in the serial output from the Homevision controller, the script is invoked with one additional argument.
+This argument is a string containing all characters received from the HomeVision controller starting at the trigger string.
+The script must return a value indicating the result of processing the string:

 hvVariable variable ?value?